duthied/Free-Friendika/view/theme/frio/README.md

 * if you update the theme you should disable and enable the theme again from the admin panel (to apply possible new hooks)

 **Note:**
-This theme is marked as experimental.
-While it is doing its job very well in the most cases there still much work to do to get it marked as stable.
-So some important templates are still missing and will be added in future versions.
+While Frio is doing its job very well in the most cases, there still some work to do.
+So some templates are still missing and will be added in future versions.

 Some insights into my motivation for starting coding this theme:
 This theme should be the start of a discussion in the friendica community (users and developers) about UI/UX in friendica.
 What frameworks do we want to use?
 How should default friendica look like?
 And how do we want to use friendica?
-What do we need in the core code (At the present time some stuff in this is done with ugly javascript hacks and own php code)?
+What do we need in the core code (At the present time some stuff this is done with ugly javascript hacks and own php code)?

 Coding a theme is much work but you will get a really good insight of the limitations of friendica and can start a discussion about doing things differently.
 So join the discussion at the friendica forums ;-)